-Element Not Exceeded Met Met Not clearly related Clearly linked to course Project Plan Fully incorporates the "Met" criteria and objectives, appropriately to course objectives, manageable in scope, and proposes a well-written unmanageable in reasonable for the plan which will enhance scope, and/or the development of the candidate's level of unreasonable for the entire class. training and expertise. candidate's level.
-Project incomplete Timely completion as Project Timely completion as Implementation by due date or planned with clear, planned with deviates from plan reasonable explanations additions/enhancements without instructor's for any deviation(s). that benefit the candidate approval. and the class.
-Poorly written, Concise, accurate Well-written, accurate Project Summary description of the project inaccurate description of the project description of and results. and results which clearly project and results. links the outcomes to
+Element Not Met Exceeded Met Project Plan Not clearly related Clearly linked to course Fully incorporates the to course objectives, appropriately "Met" criteria and objectives, manageable in scope, and proposes a well-written unmanageable in reasonable for the plan which will enhance scope, and/or candidate's level of the development of the unreasonable for the training and expertise. entire class. candidate's level.
+Project Project incomplete Timely completion as Timely completion as Implementation by due date or planned with clear, planned with deviates from plan reasonable explanations additions/enhancements without instructor's for any deviation(s). that benefit the candidate approval. and the class.
+Project Poorly written, Concise, accurate Well-written, accurate Summary inaccurate description of the project description of the project description of and results. and results which clearly and results. project and results. links the outcomes to course objectives.
+Project Report Missing or Comprehensive Professional quality incomplete description and presentation (for the description of the presentation of the entire candidate's level of project and/or project from plan to training) of the project outcomes and/or no conclusion with clear and outcomes with indication(s) of how indications of how the enhanced technological the project project contributed to the assists (e.g., PowerPoint) contributed to the candidate's professional and useful, effective candidate's development. handouts. professional development.
+Materials and Incomplete or Bibliography and any Complete bibliography References absent bibliography materials produced/data with any relevant and/or materials collected during the materials and class with no class completion of the project. handouts that enhance the handouts. presentation.